Advertiser Disclosure

 Bank of America’s Museums on Us program offers cardholders free general admission on the first full weekend of every month to the following New York City museums: the Metropolitan Museum of Art, the MET Cloisters, the Jewish Museum, the Brooklyn Museum, the Museum of the Moving Image, El Museo del Barrio, the Staten Island Zoological Society, the New-York Historical Society, and the Intrepid Sea, Air & Space Museum.

-Capital One cardholders can enroll in a complimentary 6-month membership with The Cultivist (through June 22, 2024) and receive access for themselves and a guest to the Guggenheim Museum, the Neue Galerie, the New Museum, the Met, the Jewish Museum, and the Frick Collection.
+Anyone with the Capital One Venture X Rewards Credit CardInformation collected independently.
+Not reviewed by Capital One. can enroll in a membership with The Cultivist for half price ($220 per year) for up to 2 years to receive access for themselves and a guest to the Guggenheim Museum, the Neue Galerie, the New Museum, the Met, the Jewish Museum, and the Frick Collection.

 Participation is subject to change; please verify participating museums and entry conditions before your visit.